clarissalabrum/math4610-1/chapter01/examples.md

 for which the algorithm produces an accurate approximate solution.
 It should be noted that it is not good enough to get a computer program running.
 If the program does not produce accurate results related to the original problem, the program really is note worth much.

-Question from the Boss: "Does your code work?"

 2. **Efficiency of the Computer Code:**  The implementation of any algorithm must necessarily be concerned with how fast results can be obtained once the algorithm has been successfully been encoded and all bugs (errors) in the code have been corrected.